grafana/agent/docs/sources/flow/reference/components/loki.process.md

 ##### Trim, TrimLeft, TrimRight, TrimSpace, TrimPrefix, TrimSuffix
 * `Trim` returns a slice of the string `s` with all leading and trailing Unicode code points contained in `cutset` removed.
-* `TrimLeft` and `TrimRight` are the same as Trim except that it respectively trim only leading and trailing characters.
+* `TrimLeft` and `TrimRight` are the same as Trim except that they trim only leading and trailing characters, respectively.
 * `TrimSpace` returns a slice of the string s, with all leading and trailing white space removed, as defined by Unicode.
-* `TrimPrefix` and `TrimSuffix` trim respectively the prefix or suffix supplied.
+* `TrimPrefix` and `TrimSuffix` trim the supplied prefix or suffix, respectively.
 Examples:
 ```river
 stage {